EmmanuelAzu/Snake-Game-in-Javascript/README.md

 1. **Start the Game**: Open the game in your browser.
 2. **Move the Snake**:
    - Use the arrow keys (**←**, **↑**, **→**, **↓**) to direct the snake.
+   - Alternatively using the arrows on your keypad.
 3. **Objective**:
    - The snake grows in length each time it eats food.
    - Avoid running into the walls or your own tail.